Vitamin E Foods: 5 Foods Rich Tocopherols

 There are many foods high in vitamin E, and in this article, you’ll learn the five that best suit a testosterone boosting diet:

 Spinach is one of the best dark leafy vegetables to consume as a man.

-There are myriad of benefits in doing so, mainly the large amount of vitamins and minerals present in spinach, its low calorie content, and the high amount of natural nitrates which have been shown to naturally raise nitric oxide production and erection quality.
+There are myriad of benefits in doing so, mainly the large number of vitamins and minerals present in spinach, its low-calorie content, and the high amount of natural nitrates which have been shown to naturally raise nitric oxide production and erection quality.

 At 100 grams, spinach contains 2mg’s of vitamin E in the form of alpha-tocopherol, accounting for 13% of the RDA.

 2. Egg Yolk